BeardedPlatypus/personal-website-content/articles/on_first_steps_geometry_shader.md

 The following sections will drill down further on these topics.
 Do note that I am a complete beginner when it comes to Unity, and as such, anything written here might not be the ideal solution to the problem, always be critical!

+*Most of the information of this post has been obtained from [this tutorial](https://jayjingyuliu.wordpress.com/2018/01/24/unity3d-intro-to-geometry-shader/), do check it out!*

 ## Set up an empty scene with a simple rotating camera.